paullizer/SimpleChat/README.md

 - **View Past Conversations**: Users can click on "Your Conversations" in the navigation bar to view a list of all previous conversations.
 - **Resuming a Conversation**: By selecting a conversation, users can review previous exchanges and continue chatting from where they left off.
 - **Conversation History**: The application maintains a limited history of the last 10 messages within each conversation for context.

----

-This intuitive workflow makes it easy for users to chat with the AI, enhance responses with document data, and manage both conversations and documents.

 ## License